 The FDA authorization is specifically for a single booster dose of Pfizer's COVID-19 vaccine, which is to be administered at least five months after the primary vaccination series is completed.
 "Since authorizing the vaccine for children down to 5 years of age in October 2021, emerging data suggest that vaccine effectiveness against COVID-19 wanes after the second dose of the vaccine in all authorized populations," Peter Marks, director of the FDA's Center for Biologics Evaluation and Research, said in a statement.
 Experts believe that getting a booster shot is our best bet for continued protection against the virus.

 However, lack of regular series vaccinations among children down to 5 years old makes it hard to tell how many kids within this population will actually get boosted.
 "43.6 percent of eligible children, ages 5 to 17 years old, have been fully vaccinated," according to ABC News, and "an even smaller portion — less than 30 percent — of children ages 5 to 11 years old have been fully vaccinated, and would thus, ultimately be eligible for a booster shot."

-First, the FDA expanded the emergency use authorization for Pfizer's COVID-19 boosters to children, ages 12 to 15.
+This\ news comes just four months after the FDA expanded authorization for a single dose of Pfizer's COVID-19 booster to children ages 12 to 15.